AdrianaStoi/carefree-holidays/README.md

 <ul>
 <li>I used Chrome DevTools for testing responsiveness on desktop, tablets and smartphones.</li>

-<li>I tested on Surface Duo tablet (540x720 px) and iPhone 12 Pro (390x844px).When viewed on screens smaller than 768px, the side-by-side elements will be displayed in column.</li>
+<li>I tested on Surface Duo tablet (540x720 px) and iPhone 12 Pro (390x844px).When viewed on screens smaller than 768px, all side-by-side elements will be displayed in column.</li>

 #### Surface Duo